Become a Bearprints for Success course instructor

 Course description

-This course is designed to help new students make a successful transition to Washington University, both academically and personally.
+This course is designed to help new students make a successful transition to WashU, both academically and personally.
 This course sets students on a path in which they will engage with academic readings, classroom activities, and empirically based strategies centered on the five core anchors of Student Affairs: Healthy Excellence; Leadership; Career Development; Equity, Diversity, & Inclusion; and Student Engagement & Belonging.
 The course also introduces the students to key academic success and learning strategies resources and support staff that will optimize their experiences at the university.

 You can review the sample syllabus